Can You Refinance a Personal Loan?

 - If you want to add a qualified co-signer.
-If you hadn’t done so previously, this can also improve your rate tremendously.
+If you had not done so previously, this can also improve your rate tremendously.

 - If you want to switch from a variable to a fixed APR.
 While adjustable-rate products have more appealing initial terms than others, they can balloon to an impractical amount as the loan matures.
 You can reset with a fixed rate which will not fluctuate over time.

 - If you want to pay off the loan faster.
-If your credit score has improved or remained the same, this can be a great reason assuming you have the ability to increase the payment amounts, even if your new rate isn’t as low as you had hoped.
+If your credit score has improved or remained the same, this can be a great reason assuming you have the ability to increase the payment amounts, even if your new rate is not as low as you had hoped.

 - If you want to decrease your payments.
 Extending the loan term and refinancing a smaller amount will reduce what you owe on a monthly basis.